javicar31/javicar31/README.md

 🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕

-  I’m Javi
+  ⚡ I’m Javi ⚡
-- I’m interested in OpenCV, AI and RaspberryPi
+- I’m interested in OpenCV, AI and RaspberryPi 🍓
 - Working on a Computer Science degree, Cybersecurtiy certification
 - I’m currently learning Java and Python
-- ⚡ I write C++ with pen and paper
+- Fun fact: i learned to write C++ with pen and paper

 🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕